allan-tulane/sp25-recitation-04-dylanmondrus/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+We are summing n elements so we must perform n-1 additions.
+Therefore work is O(n).
+The span is O(log n) since we reduce the number of elements by a factor of 2 in each step.

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?

 ```python
 docs = ['i am sam i am', 'sam is ham']